-A rent roll is an important document that lists all of the tenants in the property.
-In real estate investing, it is an important part of the due diligence process and it is typically provided by the current owner or property management company.
+A rent roll is an important document that lists all the tenants in the property.
+In real estate investing, it is an indispensable part of the due diligence process, and it is typically provided by the current owner or property management company.
 The format of the rent roll can vary – sometimes it is an Excel file, other times it is a printed report – but they all contain the same general information:

 - Tenant Name: The name of the current tenant occupying a particular space in the property.
 If the space is unoccupied at the time the rent roll is produced, the tenant name could be “vacant.”